bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 drive name of the target hard drive in your system (probably "sdb" or "sdc").

 ### Wipe the existing partition table and data on the target hard drive
-The original partitioning on the target hard drive must be removed.
-This can be done using the following sfdisk command (version 2.28 and later).
+At this point in the procedure we wipe the original partitioning and data on the target hard drive.
+(N.B.
+Advanced users who are comfortable navigating Linux parititoning and file systems can optionally try to keep the system's configuration and Data by following the Technical Note at the bottom of this document entitled "Save the Config and Data partitions")

+Removing the drive parititoning can be done using the following sfdisk command (version 2.28 and later).
 Be sure to replace sdX with the real name of the target drive. **Warning : This is an extremely dangerous command!!
 Make sure to specify the correct target drive name or you might destroy data on your computer!!**

     sfdisk --delete /dev/sdX